chen3feng/blade-build/doc/en/build_rules/cc.md

 ## cu_library

-build a C++ library target containing CUDA device code using nvcc
+build a C++ library target containing CUDA device code using nvcc.

 Rules are similar to `cc_library` .
-Environment variable `NVCC` is pointed to the path of `nvcc binary`，such as `NVCC=/usr/local/cuda/bin/nvcc blade build`
+Environment variable `NVCC` is pointed to the path of `nvcc binary`，such as `NVCC=/usr/local/cuda/bin/nvcc blade build`.

 Example: